 Persons who simply wish to visit Canada for business or for pleasure may need to obtain a Temporary Resident Visa before doing so.
 Citizens of some countries are exempt from this requirement but most are not.
 These visas may be single or multiple-entry, and typically allow a visitor to enter and remain in Canada for up to 6 months at a time.

 Those who wish to study in a Canadian school, for example at a college or university, may apply for a study permit which will allow the applicant to remain in Canada as a temporary resident for the period of his or her studies.
+Please note that we cannot counsel you on what education path to chose, but we can provide you legal guidance on the immigration process.
+We are an independent Canadian law office and we are not affiliated with any education institute in Canada.

 A spousal relationship is a marital relationship.
 The marriage can be performed in any country and will be recognized as valid by the Canadian immigration authorities as long as it was conducted in accordance with the laws of that country and is otherwise consistent with Canadian law.
 The immigration authorities will require a valid marriage certificate as proof of the spousal relationship.
 This is the simplest and most straight-forward type of relationship for sponsorship purposes since the marriage certificate is generally sufficient to demonstrate the legality of the spousal relationship.